minute-tech/fire-react-base/README.md

    - Update `README.md`, at least the title and description to this project.
 I just copy-paste the same description used in `index.html`.

 **10. Add in icons to public**
-   - Use this site to generate icon from PNG file (https://favicon.io/), then add that 32x32, 192, and 512 icon files to the `public` folder in the project
+   - Use this site to generate icon from PNG file (https://favicon.io/), then add that 48x48, 192, apple-touch-icon and 512 icon files to the `public` folder in the project

 **11. Update font at `App.css` in src assets**
    - font `.ttf`/`.otf` font file placed in assets > fonts